0xDBFB7/ionprinter/documents/log/philosophy.md

 This seems a bit counterintuitive, and a few years ago I was of an antipodal position.
-Specialization is one of the driving principles of modern society; few are required to learn how to grow crops, the intricacies of animal husbandry, how to teach their children, or the thousands of other functions which would have been essential for survival in previous centuries.
+Specialization is one of the driving principles of modern society; few are required to learn how to grow crops, to learn the intricacies of animal husbandry, how to teach their children, or the thousands of other functions which would have been essential for survival in previous centuries.
 This is really quite terrific, and has increased productivity and the quality of life immensely.
 I do not decry progress!